remexre/remexre.github.io/content/goroutines-in-ablec.md

 # Conclusion

-Assuming one wanted to go through the effort of:
+Implementing a goroutine runtime would therefore require:

  - replacing every I/O-performing function with a copy that instead enqueues the I/O job to a scheduler thread,
  - performing a code-injection while unrolling loops (which we don't currently do),
- - recompiling all dependencies, and
+ - choosing and implementing a "FFI" strategy, and
- - implementing this on all relevant platforms
+ - implementing this on all relevant platforms.

-it would theoretically be possible to implement a goroutine-style library for ableC.

-To be continued...